 Keynsham and Bath provide rail connections to Bristol and London, and Chew Valley has multiple bus routes to connect residents to both, as well as Radstock, Wells and Weston-Super-Mare.
 The Valley is crossed by A37, and the A38 serves the western end of the area, in which Bristol Airport is also situated, giving Chew Valley a good international link.

 B&NES Council is also developing a transport strategy to improve Chew Valley’s community transport, roads, walking routes and parking.

 Most villages are served by their own Primary schools, and The Chew Valley School provides Secondary education for most of the area.
-The school has multiple awards and partners, and holds a Specialist Arts College status, meaning every student has the opportunity to study art, dance, drama, media and music, including learning a specific instrument, observing and contributing to extra-curricular activities and artistic performances.
+The school has multiple awards and partners, and holds a Specialist Arts College status.

-Chew Valley has multiple opportunities for residents to keep fit and have fun, with a fully equipped leisure centre based between Chew Magna and Chew stoke offering everything from gym classes to ice-skating.
+Chew Valley has multiple opportunities for residents to keep fit and have fun, with a fully equipped leisure centre based between Chew Magna and Chew stoke offering everything from gym classes to football on thier full-size artificial turf pitch.
 Chew Valley Lake also has a sailing club which anyone is free to join.